Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

     $ luarocks pack kong-plugin-myPlugin 0.1.0-1

-The LuaRocks `pack` command has now created a `.rock` file (this is simply a zip file containing everything needed to install the rock)
+The LuaRocks `pack` command has now created a `.rock` file (this is simply a zip file containing everything needed to install the rock).

-If you cannot, or don't want to, use LuaRocks, then use `tar` to pack the `.lua` files of which your plugin consists into a `.tar.gz` archive.
+If you do not or cannot use LuaRocks, then use `tar` to pack the `.lua` files of which your plugin consists into a `.tar.gz` archive.
 You can also include the `.rockspec` file if you do have LuaRocks on the target systems.